ebraun68/compdisttest/README.md

 # compdisttest
-Programs to test the behavior of compression distances in phylogenomic analyses of proteins
+Programs to test the behavior of compression distances in phylogenomic analyses of proteins.
+This work has been described in:

+Braun, Edward L. 2023.
+Phylogenomics using compression distances: Incorporating rate heterogeneity and amino acid properties.
+In Proceedings of the 14th ACM International Conference on Bioinformatics, Computational Biology, and Health Informatics (BCB '23).
+Association for Computing Machinery, New York, NY, USA, Article 46, 1–6. https://doi.org/10.1145/3584371.3612996

 ```
 ################################################################################